How To Master The French Braid

 His short answer?
 ‘Of course you can!
 Just make sure you go to a tanner you trust, who knows you and approach it like you would your hair and make-up: with tests, trials and calculated precision,’ says Jules convincingly.
-Take note of his steps to spray tan success before your big day.
+Take note of his steps to fake tanning success before your wedding day.
 (Given this is the only man I trust to see me in paper knickers before a holiday and he’s never failed me yet, I’ll be following it to the letter before my fast-approaching big day…)

 ‘I can’t tell you the number of people who have walked in to see me the day before their wedding and asked for a tan.
 That’s a disaster!’ says Jules.
 Start the process six months before your wedding finding a good professional tanner who you can experiment with to find your perfect shade.’